What Kind of Siding Is Best for a Garage? (7 Popular Options Compared!)

-What Kind of Siding Is Best for a Garage?
+What Is the Best Type of Siding for Garage?

 Best for High Durability / LongevityFiber Cement, Metal, Stone Veneer, Brick Veneer